henkelmax/modrepo/docs/minecraft/voicechat/wiki/compatibility.md

 Since version `2.1.0` of Simple Voice Chat, the mod is compatible between Minecraft versions with the help of tools like [ViaVersion](https://www.spigotmc.org/resources/viaversion.19254/) or [ViaBackwards](https://www.spigotmc.org/resources/viabackwards.27448/).
 But you still have to consider the compatibility between the mod versions, as described above.

+## Compatibility between mod/plugin loaders

+Simple Voice Chat is available for Fabric, Forge, Quilt and Bukkit/Spigot/Paper.
+All these versions are cross compatible with each other.

+**NOTE**: We don't support hybrid servers!
+So please either use only plugins or only mods on your server.

 ## Operating system compatibility

 ### Windows